 How is Better involved with this, and where and when is it first going live?

 For us, as an ePrescribing solution provider, it is essential to be part of the pilot project from the very beginning.
-All the more so because Taunton and Somerset NHS Foundation Trust, which went live a few weeks ago with our OPENeP, will be the first pilot site in the UK.
+All the more so because Somerset NHS Foundation Trust, which went live a few weeks ago with our OPENeP, will be the first pilot site in the UK.
 Right now, we are in the final stages of developing the integration between our ePrescribing system OPENeP and another vendor's pharmacy system.
 This integration will use the specification defined by the NHS, and we will be able to integrate with any pharmacy system when they become compliant with this standard.

 Is this one of the indicators showing that in the NHS, the digital transformation of healthcare is going in the right direction and is thus future-proof?